Jose Manalo

-Ariel Pagtalonia Manalo (born February 12, 1966), known professionally as Jose Manalo (/tl/), is a Filipino actor, director, and comedian best known for appearing regularly on the noon-time variety show Eat Bulaga! on GMA Network and now on TV5.
-He is also known for his stand-up performances.
+Ariel Pagtalonia Manalo (born February 12, 1966), known professionally as Jose Manalo (/tl/), is a Filipino comedian, actor, and director, best known as a host of the noontime variety show Eat Bulaga!
+(1996–present) on TV5.
+He is also recognized for his stand-up comedy performances.

 Early and personal life

-Manalo married his estranged wife Anna Lyn Santos, who died at the age of 54 in January 2022.
-She is survived by their children Myki, a medical doctor, Benj Manalo married to Lovely Abella, Sherwin Nicco, an actor, Ai, an accounts manager, and Colyn, a musician.
+Manalo married Anna Lyn Santos, his estranged wife, who died at age 54 in January 2022.
+She is survived by their children: Myki, a medical doctor; Benj Manalo, married to Lovely Abella; Sherwin Nicco, an actor; Ai, an accounts manager; and Colyn, a musician.

 On December 2, 2024, Manalo became engaged to EB Babe dancer Gene Maranan.
 They married on December 17.

 Career

-Manalo first appeared in the children's educational show Boyoyong in 1990.
-He also appeared in the TV soap opera series Valiente in 1992 as one of its supporting characters.
-He later started working behind the scenes as a production assistant on Eat Bulaga!.
-He then became a comedian and with his friend Wally Bayola, who was also entering show business around the same time, and they later became a comic duo.
-Manalo also appeared in several sitcoms on GMA Network like Daddy Di Do Du and Ful Haus, both starring Vic Sotto.

-Eat Bulaga!
-Sugod Bahay, Mga Kapatid!

-In 2010, Manalo returned to TV5 (formerly ABC 5) for his former sitcom, My Darling Aswang with Vic Sotto and Richie Reyes (also known as Richie D'Horsie).
-This was his second television program on TV5.

-In 2011, Manalo, along with his comedic partner Bayola, headlined his own TV5 comedy show, The Jose and Wally Show Starring Vic Sotto and also Jimmy Santos.
-Manalo also worked with Sotto in films like Pak!
-Pak!
-My Dr. Kwak! and the MMFF film entry Enteng ng Ina Mo.
+At 18, Manalo left school to support his growing family.
+Without a college degree, he took various odd jobs, including working as an errand boy, pedicab driver, and street vendor.
+He began his comedic career as a member of the Boyoyong clown trio (1988–1988).
+In 1992, he entered the entertainment industry as part of the cast of the afternoon drama series Valiente.
+He also served as a substitute performer on the youth-oriented variety show That's Entertainment when dancers were unavailable.
+His breakthrough came when he joined Eat Bulaga! as a production assistant in 1996 and later became a host in 2002.
+He subsequently rose to prominence, starring in successful films and sitcoms alongside Vic Sotto.

-In 2023, Manalo and other co-hosts of Eat Bulaga! left TAPE, Inc., following the company's feud with Tito Sotto, Vic Sotto and Joey de Leon.
-Together, collectively known as the "Legit Dabarkads", moved to TV5 to host a new program entitled E.A.T., later renamed as Eat Bulaga! on January 6, 2024.
+In 2023, Manalo and fellow co-hosts of Eat Bulaga! departed TAPE, Inc. following a dispute with Tito Sotto, Vic Sotto, and Joey de Leon.
+Collectively known as the "Legit Dabarkads", they transferred to TV5, where they hosted a new program titled E.A.T., later renamed Eat Bulaga! on January 6, 2024.